David Breen: Artistic Director

 Josephine Boone: Stage Manager

 Specializing in Egyptian Orientale belly dance, Josephine has over 25 years of performing experience.
 She has performed in an incredibly wide variety of venues in her home city of Atlanta, GA, and then Dallas TX, including birthday bellygrams at office parties, numerous Renaissance festivals, top Middle Eastern restaurants, large corporate events, and even science fiction/fantasy conventions.
-With her move to Boston, MA, she has joined the local steampunk community and enjoyed experimenting with new elements for a unique performance.
+With her move to Boston, MA, she has joined the local steampunk and vintage communities and enjoyed experimenting with new elements for a unique performance.